-- 11. The perimeter ditches were in good condition.
-The ditches are grassed lined and no scour or erosion was observed during the inspection. - 12.
-There are three stormwater letdown channels on the slopes of the landfill (photo 6).
+- 12. The perimeter ditches were in good condition.
+The ditches are grassed lined and no scour or erosion was observed during the inspection (Photos 14 & 16). - 13.
+There are three stormwater letdown channels on the slopes of the landfill (Photos 4, 7, & 15).
 These are fabriform-lined and there were no observed issues with the channel.
-The channels discharge into a riprap -lined channel to dissipate energy before entering the receiving drainage features..
-This was some minor accumulation of sediment at the toe of the northeast letdown as noted in the last inspection (photo 7). - 13.
-The minor erosion and movement of the riprap noted in the last inspection below the letdown channel on the southwest corner of the landfill has been repaired.
-High flows continue to displace riprap and will continue to expose and allow undercutting of the fabriform (photo 19).
-Undercutting of the fabriform at the toe did not appear to have significantly changed from the last inspection.
+The channels discharge into a riprap-lined channel to dissipate energy before entering the receiving drainage features.
+There was some minor erosion under the letdown at the southwest corner of the landfill. - 14.
+The stormwater culverts around the landfill appeared in good condition (Photo 17).